leeeeeroyj/splat-pp/README.md

 Cleaning up build directory...

 Done!
-Press the button on your Teensy to start drawing.
+Connect your Teensy to the Switch and head to the plaza post printer!
 ```

 ---